 Black beans are classified as legumes.
 Also known as turtle beans because of their hard, shell-like appearance, black beans are, in fact, the edible seeds of the plant.

-Like other legumes such as peanuts, peas and lentils, black beans are prized for their high protein and fiber content.
+Like other legumes, such as peanuts, peas, and lentils, black beans are prized for their high protein and fiber content.
 They also contain several other key vitamins and minerals that are known to benefit human health.

-It provides a nutritional profile of the black bean and an in-depth look at its possible health benefits, how to incorporate black beans into your diet and any potential health risks of consuming black beans.
+It provides a nutritional profile of the black bean and an in-depth look at its possible health benefits, how to incorporate black beans into your diet, and any potential health risks of consuming black beans.

 Possible health benefits of consuming black beans

 Let's examine the potential health benefits of black beans:

 Black beans are high in protein and fiber.

 The iron, phosphorous, calcium, magnesium, manganese, copper, and zinc in black beans all contribute to building and maintaining bone structure and strength.

 Calcium and phosphorus are important in bone structure, while iron and zinc play crucial roles in maintaining the strength and elasticity of bones and joints.